-It’s not unusual for heating systems to have a problem once in a while.
-It could be as straightforward as a broken thermostat or an electrical problem.
-If your gas furnace won’t turn off, here are a couple steps you can take to get a correctly working furnace again.
+It’s not uncommon for heating systems to have a glitch every now and then.
+It could be as simple as a broken thermostat or an electrical problem.
+If your gas furnace won’t shut off, here are a few steps you can take to get a properly working furnace again.

-A dirty air filter creates issues for numerous homeowners and their HVAC system.
+A dirty air filter causes problems for many homeowners and their HVAC system.
 Here’s why.
-It restricts airflow, making your furnace work harder and run longer to satisfy your ideal temperature.
+It restricts airflow, forcing your furnace to work harder and run longer to meet your desired temperature.

 This increases wear and tear on your furnace, as well as the likelihood of a breakdown and premature failure.

 It can also make your furnace get too hot and shut off for a time to cool down.
 Then it will keep repeating this process when your furnace switches on.
 This is called short cycling.
 In addition to wearing out your furnace more quickly, it can drive up your heating bill and make your home feel uncomfortable.

 We recommend replacing flat filters each month and pleated filters every three months.
 If you can’t remember the last time you got a new furnace filter, remove it and hold it up to the light.
 If you can’t detect light through your filter, it’s too dirty and you should get a new one.